MrFuguDataScience/SendDataFrom-R-Python-to-SQL-PSQL-Mongo/README.md

 `Psql_patternMatching.ipynb`: find schema, mogrify, Ilike/Like, trigram, fuzzy match, phoenetic spelling, regex, Levenshtein distance, convert string representation.

+`Psycopg2_Views.ipynb`: Create a view, explain purpose of using them and some bonus: date-time queries

 **`--------R-studio related-----------`**

 `HOWTO Generate Fake Data with R and sending to MYSQL.ipynb`: Using Python faker, to create a fake dataset